mikeferguson/ros2_cookbook/rclcpp/parameters.md

 ## Dynamic Parameters

-In ROS2, all parameters can be dynamically updated through a ROS2 service (there is no need to define duplicate stuff as with dynamic reconfigure).
+In ROS 2, all parameters can be dynamically updated through a ROS 2 service (there is no need to define duplicate stuff as with dynamic reconfigure).

-The example below works in Eloquent or later (earlier ROS2 releases supported only a single callback and had a slightly different API).
+The example below works in Eloquent or later (earlier ROS 2 releases supported only a single callback and had a slightly different API).
 See the documentation for [rclcpp::ParameterType](http://docs.ros2.org/latest/api/rclcpp/namespacerclcpp.html#enum-members)